What does static data mean?

 Minespider commentary

-Static data can sound simple because it changes less often, but it still needs governance.
-The key implementation question is which stable facts can be reused safely across model, batch, or item records, and how those stable facts do not drift away from the batteries they describe when suppliers, documents, or specifications change.
+Static data can sound simple because it changes less often, but it must be reused safely across model, batch, or item records so stable facts do not drift away from the batteries they describe.
+Low update frequencies do not remove governance needs: if category, identifier, manufacturer, or model data is wrong, every linked dynamic record, passport field, and compliance claim can be routed to the wrong object.

 Common confusions